Brics expansion: six more nations are set to join - what they’re buying into

 Brics is not an organisation (it has no headquarters, secretariat or treaty).
 But it does have a formal institution that is jointly owned – the New Development Bank.
 Confusion about Brics’ precise nature is understandable.

-At various points it has referred to itself as a forum, a platform, a mechanism, a partnership ‘’) or a strategic partnership, to name a few.
+At various points it has referred to itself as a forum, a platform, a mechanism, a partnership, or a strategic partnership, to name a few.
 Others have called it an alliance or a bloc.
 It is neither.

 Read more: South Africa's role as host of the BRICS summit is fraught with dangers.
 A guide to who is in the group, and why it exists